freakified/PebbleChecklist/README.md

 A checklist—on your watch!

-Thanks to the Pebble’s microphone and voice input, it’s now possible to keep track of anything on your wrist!
+Keep track of anything on your wrist!
 Designed to stay out of your way, use Checklist to keep track of anything you need without needing to hold your phone.

+Using either the Pebble microphone or the fully-offline app settings page, add and manage your very own tiny checklist!

 Grocery shopping will never be the same.